khalidNC/pyyelp/README.md

                            In the header section we have few headers that specify a few metadata about this request.
 These headers are key: value pairs.
 One of this headers is authorization header which is define in the http protocol, we this header to tell the web server who we are.
 Let's take a look how to do that in code:

 ## 6. Refactor the code:
                         a.
 To make the code little cleaner, put the endpoint url in a separate varibale.
-And the code looks like
+And the code looks like:
 ```python
                            import requests